dabielle/rock-paper-scissors/README.md

 # rock-paper-scissors
 Just for learning purposes
-attempt at rock paper scissors in python, only one game at execution
+attempt at rock paper scissors in python, can play multiple games

+two modes, 1 player vs the computer and player vs player